 To accomplish its goals, the Work Group considered how prescribers and dispensers would use PDMP information and would interact with the PDMP and User Systems.
 The usability of systems and the presentation of information are important factors in realizing the full advantage of these systems.
 Since a key usability consideration is understanding the Users' perspective and how they typically work, the members took time to examine the typical workflow for each type of User.
 For example, dispensers often are required to fill a prescription no later than an hour after receiving the prescription order.
-This process includes several tasks such as inputting the prescription information in the system, verifying the prescription.
+This process includes several tasks such as inputting the prescription information in the system, verifying the prescription with the prescriber, receiving authorization from the patient's insurance, and filling the prescription.
 In addition, dispensers often log in to multiple terminals, speak with patients, answer phone calls from prescribers, and handle additional interruptions.
 Therefore, the process of accessing PDMP information for dispensers should be: